Mithgol/node-fidonet-jam/README.md

 The package's development is still in progress and leaves a lot to be desired:

-* Faster scan time (currently scanning of ≈2 Mb takes ≈5 seconds, see the test).
-I may drop jParser and deal with the file directly.
+* Faster scan time (currently scanning of ≈2 Mb takes about a second or a half, see the test).
+Possible solutions:
+   * Drop jParser and deal with the file directly (through Node.js [Buffers](http://nodejs.org/docs/latest/api/buffer.html)).
+   * Wait for a couple of years for the futher speedups of Node (0.10 is already three times faster than 0.6, compare [that result](https://travis-ci.org/Mithgol/node-fidonet-jam/jobs/11144278) of a test and [that](https://travis-ci.org/Mithgol/node-fidonet-jam/jobs/11144280)).

 * Better API (and documented in README).